Gourave/tictactoe_python/README.md

 # tictactoe_python
-Just a fun little game of TicTacToe I'm making through my journey of learning python
+Just a fun little game of TicTacToe I'm making through my journey of learning python.

-This game will feature an AI and will be done through the console.
+This game will feature AI and can be played through the console.